raphw/byte-buddy/README.md

 mvn package
 ```

-To build the no-dependancy verision as well use the command:
+Note that the above build is optimized for its runtime and does not create all artifacts.
+To build the all artifacts,
+including the zero-dependency jar of Byte Buddy, use the `extras` profile:

 ```shell
 mvn package -Pextras
 ```